AlCalzone/ioBroker.ble/README.md

 ================

 Monitor Bluetooth Low Energy (BLE) beacons and record their information.
+Currently, only recording *advertised* service data is supported.
+You can monitor which services are advertised by using the nRF Connect app (service data UUIDs).
+Connecting and reading/writing service chararcteristics will be supported in a future version.

+## Installation
+This adapter needs additional libraries to compile.
+See https://github.com/sandeepmistry/noble#prerequisites for detailed instructions.
+On Raspberry Pi and similar, this should do it: `sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev`

+## Configuration
+If you have multiple bluetooth devices on your system, select the one to use from the dropdown.
+In the textbox below, enter all UUIDs of the advertised services you want to record (as found in the nRF Connect app).

 ## Changelog